leobennett85/leobennett85.github.io.old/README.md

 ### Challenges

 I have built in 2 challenges for myself on this project
 <br>**Challenge 1** - No Graphics.
-Everything on the site had to be built in CSS, Javaascript and HTML
+Everything on the site had to be built in CSS, Javascript and HTML
 <br>**Challenge 2** - To create an object oriented library for scalability of project